oat-sa/taohub-user-guide/User Guide 3.4/Appendix/glossary.md

 The test-taker screen.

 ## Global Manager
-The global manager has access to the entire platform apart from the system components such as the extension manager.
+The global manager has access to the entire platform apart from the system components such as the [Extension Manager](../appendix/glossary.md#extension-manager).

 ## Graphic
 A picture or other image upon which Graphic Interactions are based.
 They often form the background on which the Interaction is then placed.